-Comment: A comment provides additional descriptive information about a fact.
+Comment12: A comment provides additional descriptive information about a fact.
+Synonyms for comment include "parenthetical explanation" and "footnote".

-1.7.
-Characteristics of a business fact may be related.
+1.9.
+Characteristics of a fact may be related.

 Characteristics which describe a business fact can be related.
 A relation is how one thing in a business report is or can be related to some other thing in a business report.
 These relations are often called business rules.
 There are three primary types of relations which are: